-There seems to be an implicit understanding among the governmental regulatory agencies, the auto makers, and the oil companies to maintain a sort of status mandated by government, quo.
-It allows for slow, controlled, incremental improvement, but nothing radical or dramatic.
-Maybe it's the paralysis of bigness, or the checkmating of vested interests on a vast chess board of competing political and industrial power groups.
-Altogether, it creates an atmosphere in which an inventor, who may threaten someone's vested interest, has a tough time getting his product to market.
-Only the large corporations, with millions to invest in advertising and marketing, can get a product to the mass market.
-So the individual entrepreneur has a rough road to travel, no matter how worthwhile his invention.
+There seems to be an implicit understanding among the governmental regulatory agencies, the auto makers, and the oil compenies to maintain a sort of status and allows for slow, controlled, incremental improvement, but nothing radical or dramatic.
+Maybe it's the paralysis of bigness, or the checkmating of vested interests on a vast chess board of competing political and industrial maybe it's the stultifying effects of Beg Brotherism that now pervaded a once free-wheeling industry.

-A number of factors determine whether or not a new invention makes it: the perserverence and intelligence of the inventor, his access to capital, his maybe it the startifying office of day Buth in the ability to produce and market the product, the strength of the competition, the opposition or encouragement from vested interests, the obstructions of bureaucracy, the obstacles of federal regulations, the possible granting of tax incentives, the decisions of large corporations, and finally, consumer acceptance.
+A number of factors determine whether or not a new invention makes it: the perserverence and intelligence of the inventor, his access to capital, his ability to produce and market the product, the strength of the competition, the opposition or encouragement from vested interests, the obstructions of bureaucracy, the obstacles of federal regulations, the possible granting of tax incentives, the decisions of large corporations, and finally, consumer acceptance.
 The system has become an obstacle course for the creative individual.
 Mastering the system is not easy.
 So unless that creativity is channeled and controlled through some large corporation, it has little chance of reaching the mass market.